+Panel - Panel B

-Inflation Exp Nominal Income ome Real Income Nominal Income
+Inflation Exp Nominal Income Real Income Nominal Income

 Growth Exp Growth Exp Growth Exp

 1st percentile -2 -12 -100 Inflation Exp 0.365

 First quartile 0 0 -7 (0.012)

 Median 0 0 0 Constant 0.891

 Third quartile 10 2 0 (0.104)

 99th percentile 100 100 50

 Mean 12.692 5.523 -7.169

 Standard deviation 24.536 18.822 22.735

 Observations 20,550 20,550 20,550 20,550

 Notes: This table shows summary statistics for expectations of inflation and nominal income growth.
 We also report a measure of expected real income growth derived as the difference between expected nominal income growth and expected inflation at the individual level.
-The right part of the table shows a regression of expected nominal wage on expected inflation.
-We calculate Huber-robust standard errors and denotes statistical significance at the 1 percent level.
+The right part of the table shows a regression of expected nominal income growth on expected inflation.
+Huber-robust standard errors are in parentheeses. denotes statistical significance at the 1 percent level.

 Summary statistics of the data in Panel A of Table 1 show that on average expected inflation is higher than expected income growth, indicating that expected real income growth is negative on average.
 As shown by the estimated regression in Panel B, the relationship between expected inflation and expected nominal income growth is positive but the estimated coefficient on expected inflation is noticeably less than one.
-Figure 1 illustrates this feature of the relationship between the two series, where the co-movement appears to be stronger at the lower range of values.
+Figure 1 illustrates this feature of the relationship between the two series.
+At high levels of expected inflation, expected nominal income growth is noticeably lower than expected inflation.